Search

 Fictional Coyotes

-Wile E. Coyote is a Warner Brothers cartoon coyote who is endlessly trying to catch and eat an extremely fast Road Runner with his tricks.
-His efforts are always futile, and he usually harms himself, or blows himself up, in the effort.
+Wile E. Coyote is a Warner Brothers cartoon coyote who is endlessly trying to catch and eat an extremely fast Road Runner.
+His efforts are always futile, and he usually harms himself in the effort.

-The cartoon character Wile E. Coyote has a comically exaggerated nose, tail and ears, inspired by the appearance of the real animal, as seen below.
+The cartoon character Wile E. Coyote has comically exaggerated nose and ears, inspired by the appearance of the real thing, as seen below.